 So what’s the big news?

-back to the US and possibly Canada
+back to the US

 How did you choose your around-the-world itinerary?
 Did you buy a “round the world plane ticket”?
 Where will you stay in all these places?
 Is it a lot of work planning a gap year?

 We chose our itinerary to travel the world with kids mostly based on three factors: personal interest, seasonal logistics, and health/safety concerns.
 Gap year planning took us around a month for framing out a rough itinerary, obviously with much more time along the way to work out specifics.

 All of the countries we’ll be visiting until Israel are new for us!
 We started with a much longer list of destinations and spent about a month playing with different options and whittling it down based on further research.
 We’ll mostly be chasing the sun and avoiding nasty things like hurricanes and peak mosquito seasons.
 There are a few places we might have considered visiting if we didn’t have the kids with us, but in reality we feel good about the pacing of our trip and don’t want to add any more stops.
 We’ll spend several weeks in each country, which should give us a chance to explore beyond just the surface (though honestly sometimes even that pace seems faster than we’d like).
 Recognizing that we’ll need a little decompression along the way, we plan to give ourselves some slow-travel time in Australia and Israel, where we have friends and family.